WebReflection/basicHTML/README.md

 The perfect scenario would be to drive [NativeScript](https://www.nativescript.org/) components using a CustomElementRegistry like you would do on the Web for Custom Elements.

-Please bear in mind this is a work in progress, and it's not aiming to become a fully standard compliant implementation of the whole WebIDL based specifications, there are other projects for that.
+Please bear in mind this project is not aiming to become a fully standard compliant implementation of the whole WebIDL based specifications, there are other projects for that.